brentgroves/repsys/k8s/cluster_notes/rephub1_home.md

   volumeMode: Filesystem

 ```

 ## MySQL InnoDB Cluster

 ### 3 instance microk8s storage path

 mysql-innodb-cluster-3-instance-storage-path.yaml
 worked well

 ### 3 instance mayastor storage

 mysql-innodb-mayastor-cluster.yaml
 2 of the 3 nodes entered CrashLoop.
+Noticed this yaml config worked on reports31 and it has the same memory, although reports3 nodes all have sd disks.

 ## Postgres